ODAncona/confusion-matrix/README.md

 Notes

-- La sélection de colormap prend en charge: `viridis`, `magma`, `inferno`, `plasma`, `cividis`.
-Toute autre valeur retombe sur `viridis`.
+- Supported colormaps: `viridis`, `magma`, `inferno`, `plasma`, `cividis`.
+Any other value falls back to `viridis`.
-- Si `max(M) == 0`, une couleur uniforme est utilisée et la colorbar n’affiche pas de graduation non pertinente.
+- If `max(M) == 0`, a uniform color is used and the colorbar shows no irrelevant ticks.
-- La couleur du texte dans les cellules est ajustée automatiquement pour le contraste (noir/blanc) selon le fond.
+- Cell text color (black/white) is adjusted automatically for contrast based on the background.

-Bonnes pratiques et extensions possibles
+Good practices and possible extensions

-- Valider que `len(labels) == n`, `M` est carrée et de taille `n × n`.
+- Validate that `len(labels) == n`, `M` is square, and size is `n × n`.
-- Option future: `normalize: "none" | "row" | "column"` pour afficher des pourcentages.
+- Future option: `normalize: "none" | "row" | "column"` to display percentages.
-- Personnalisation fine (tailles, épaisseurs, marges) possible via de nouveaux paramètres.
+- Fine customization (sizes, thicknesses, margins) can be added via new parameters.

-Publication (Typst Universe)
+Publishing (Typst Universe)

-- Il n’existe pas encore de CLI officielle pour publier directement.
-La voie standard est d’ouvrir une PR sur le dépôt typst/packages.
+- There is no official CLI yet to publish directly.
+The standard path is to open a PR on the `typst/packages` repository.
-- Option A — PR manuelle:
+- Option A — Manual PR:
   1. Fork `typst/packages`.
-  2. Créez `packages/preview/confusion-matrix/0.1.0/` et placez-y `typst.toml`, `README.md`, `LICENSE` et votre fichier d’entrée (`confusion.typ`).
+  2. Create `packages/preview/confusion-matrix/0.1.0/` and place `typst.toml`, `README.md`, `LICENSE`, and your entrypoint file (`confusion.typ`) there.
-  3. Ouvrez une PR.
+  3. Open a PR.
-- Option B — Avec Tyler (semi‑automatisé):
+- Option B — With Tyler (semi-automated):
-  - Depuis la racine du paquet (avec `typst.toml` présent):
+  - From the package root (with `typst.toml` present):

     ```bash
     tyler build -p
     ```

-  - Tyler valide, crée l’arborescence `preview/<nom>/<version>` et vous guide pour ouvrir la PR.
+  - Tyler validates, creates the `preview/<name>/<version>` tree, and guides you to open the PR.

-Crédits
+Credits

-- Rendu basé sur `@preview/cetz:0.4.2` (canvas/draw).
+- Rendering based on `@preview/cetz:0.4.2` (canvas/draw).